Soccer MLS Teams Most Cups

 Which MLS teams have never won a Cup?

-Currently, there are 13 teams that have never won an MLS Cup: Austin FC, FC Cincinnati, FC Dallas, Inter Miami, Los Angeles FC, Minnesota United, CF Montreal, Nashville SC, the New England Revolution, the New York Red Bulls, Orlando City SC, the Philadelphia Union, and the Vancouver Whitecaps.
-The Red Bulls are the most successful team of this group, having earned three number one seeds in regular-season play.
+Currently, there are 13 teams that have never won an MLS Cup: Austin FC, FC Cincinnati, FC Dallas, Inter Miami, Minnesota United, CF Montreal, Nashville SC, the New England Revolution, the New York Red Bulls, Orlando City SC, the Philadelphia Union, and the Vancouver Whitecaps.
+The Red Bulls are the most successful team in this group, having earned three number-one seeds in regular-season play.